 The Research Associate I will assist the PI in organizing, directing and conducting research activities in the laboratory.
 The Research Associate I is responsible for managing biochemistry functions in the laboratory including protein purification, chemical modification of proteins, enzyme assays, and cell culture work.

 Among the key duties of this position are the following:

-Contributes to the development of performance standards, selection of methodology, instrumentation and coordination of the analytical, biochemical, physiology and instrumentation functions with the clinical and research areas to ensure conformance with the goals and objectives of the department.
+Participates in the development of performance standards, selection of methodology and instrumentation and coordination of the analytical, biochemical, physiology and instrumentation functions with research areas to ensure conformance with the goals and objectives of the department.